DavidF-Dev/Unity-DeveloperConsole/.github/README.md

 ## Setup
 Simply import the package into your project and you're good to go.
 No additional setup is required.
+- Import via the Unity asset store.
 - Import via the Unity package manager.
-- Import via the Unity asset store (small cost).
 - Download directly from the [releases](https://github.com/DavidF-Dev/Unity-DeveloperConsole/releases) tab & import in Unity (<i>Assets > Import Package</i>).

 ## Usage